-When purchasing your remote solar power system package, make sure to understand exactly what is included and what you should expect to receive.
-Different manufacturers may include different brand of components, but the standard complete system should be comprised of the same type of parts.
+Let’s take a look at these systems in more detail to understand exactly what is included in your solar power system package and make sure you know what you should expect to receive.
+Various manufacturers may include different types of components, but the standard system should include these five main parts.